Phase 2 preparation process with p2

 - a notification email is sent to the ESO User Support Department (Service Mode) or Paranal (Visitor Mode);

-- Phase 2 revision for Service Mode runs: check-in/check-out not needed
+- Phase 2 revision for Service Mode runs

 After the notification is sent (see previous section) a support astronomer (at the ESO User Support Department) starts the task of reviewing your Phase 2 material.
 The PI (and delegate) will be contacted by the support astronomer in charge of the run.
 In case that any problems or suggestions for improvement are identified the OBs will be released and the user will be asked to make modifications.
 Such OBs are identified within the run in the p2 UI by an exclamation mark ! icon.

 The user can work on released OBs following the instructions of the support astronomer.
 The OB will have to be certified (see description above).
 Once all the issues are solved and the material is fully certified the user will inform ESO by using the "Notify ESO" action.

 P2 tutorials are available for a number of instruments from the p2 Tutorial menu on the left hand side.

 A dedicated p2 demo environment at http://www.eso.org/p2demo can be used to make test.
 Please note that template OBs with different observing modes and strategies are avaiable in dedicated Instrument Tutorial folders for each instrument.

 Also available are some general general tutorials on the use of scheduling containers, on the attachment of finding charts, on filling out the README, and on finalizing the overall Phase 2 submission.

 The creation and submission of Phase 2 Waiver Requests and Programme Change Requests is now fully supported in the p2 user inerface.
 Once logged in, the user should select the Run for which they intend to submit the Waiver Request or Change Request.
 By clicking on the Run, the user will be able to access the Change Request menu on the right top (see snapshot above).